A-V-Jagannathan/Detecting-defects-in-solar-panels/Preprocessing/Readme.md

 initially i changed pixels 5,6 to 0. but they were actually other class.(LHS and Normal)

-to combat this i took an image containing all 5 defects, changed each each class to 0 one by one and noted the values that didnt affect
+to combat this i took an image containing all 5 defects, changed each class to 0 one by one and noted the pixel values that did'nt affect the mask

 the pixel values were 2 and 4.
-They were stray pixels.
+They were part of class 0.

 So i changed all pixels with
 - values 2 and 4 to 0,